sap-tutorials/Tutorials/tutorials/cap-service-deploy/cap-service-deploy.md

 ## You will learn

-- How to deploy your CAP business service on SAP BTP and binding appropriate service instances.
+- How to deploy your CAP business service on SAP BTP and bind appropriate service instances.
 See the [Developer Guide for Cloud Foundry](https://docs.cloudfoundry.org/devguide/) for more details

 ## Prerequisites